|

 And yes, it really is wonderful.
 Or maybe I should say groovy.

 Pre-cut fabric often comes with a quilt pattern.
-In my case, the pattern was more complicated than I wanted, so I chose a different one.
+The pattern was more complicated than I wanted, so I chose a different one.

 My quilt planner has a cheat sheet that explains pre-cut fabric sizes.

 Vary Pattern Sizes.
-If you choose your own fabric, make sure that you vary the pattern sizes.
+If you choose your own fabric, ensure you vary the pattern sizes.
 Don’t choose all tiny prints.
 Or all large prints.
 Mix it up.
 It’s way more pleasing to the eye.

 floral fabric on cutting mat